soundinfra/singlepage-kmrule/README.md

 A quick rundown of what's happening above:

 * The `Authorization` header with your secret token is how **Sound//Infra** ensures that only you can make changes to your domain.
-Without that token, an `Unauthorized` or `Forbidden` response will be returned.
-Just remember not to share that token with anybody else!
+Without your token, an `Unauthorized` or `Forbidden` response will be returned.
+Just remember not to share your token with anybody else!
-* Setting `Content-Type:` stops the `curl` command from using it's (incorrect) default content type. **Sound//Infra** will automatically guess the content type based on common file extension (`.html` will be `text/html`), or you can manually set the content type.
+* Setting `Content-Type:` stops the `curl` command from using it's (incorrect) default content type. **Sound//Infra** will automatically guess the content type based on common file extensions (`.html` will be `text/html`), or you can manually set the content type.
 * `--data-binary` tells the `curl` command to upload the contents of the file `public/index.html`
 * Last but not least is the URL `https://kmrule.com/index.html` where the file you uploaded will be published to the web.
-The response `1ee1e6f4c99a61af0e718560785569cc,index.html` is the MD5 hash, and path of the file you uploaded.
+The response `1ee1e6f4c99a61af0e718560785569cc,index.html` is the MD5 hash, and path of your file.

 ### Check that your file was uploaded correctly
 The first way to check that your file was uploaded correctly is to visit